valencia21/valencia21.github.io/_posts/2021-11-16-the-case-for-tolerance.markdown

 While Person A may have insight into their own character, their objectives/intentions and ultimately decide how to express themselves, Person B only has access to their behaviours.

 This means that Person B has to infer much about the intentions, objectives and character of A just by examining their behaviours.
-This is highlighted by the left-facing arrow at the bottom of the image below, where a darker colour represents the depth of understanding of each step from the perspective of B.
+This is highlighted by the left-facing arrow at the bottom of the image, where a darker colour represents the depth of understanding of each step from the perspective of B.

 The case in which person B infers information about person A’s character based on their behaviour is seen below: